tanghao-xiaomi/docs/en/device_dev_guide/media/audio/Audio_Driver_Prin_desc.md

 This chapter summarizes the following points:

-1. **Audio Driver Registration Methods**: Introduced two methods for registering audio drivers in openvela, including `audio_register` and its derived function `audio_comp_initialize`, the latter supporting the combination of multiple audio lower-half drivers.
+1. Audio Driver Registration Methods: Introduced two methods for registering audio drivers in openvela, including `audio_register` and its derived function `audio_comp_initialize`, the latter supporting the combination of multiple audio lower-half drivers.

-2. **Function Call Flow**: Described the complete call path from the application (e.g., `nxplayer`) to the audio lower-half driver, i.e., `apps (nxplayer) → vfs → audio upper-half driver → audio lower-half driver`.
+2. Function Call Flow: Described the complete call path from the application (e.g., `nxplayer`) to the audio lower-half driver, i.e., `apps (nxplayer) → vfs → audio upper-half driver → audio lower-half driver`.

 ## VI.
 Introduction to Audio Lower-Half Drivers